-Information: Koala.
-She's not a bear but a marsupial with a backwards pouch.
-Australian koala facts, pictures and photos.
+Koala information: not a bear but a marsupial with a pouch.
+Australian koala facts and pictures.

 She looks like a cute and cuddly teddy bear and she certainly fooled Sydney Australia’s early European settlers.
 They were the first to call her a bear.

 In fact we now know that the koala is a marsupial, not a bear, but the name has stuck and even today many call her a koala bear.

 Both the bear and the koala are mammals – as are humans.
 Bears (and humans) are placental mammals.
 Mothers carry their young inside the womb until it is fully developed.

 Koalas are marsupials, a sub-class of mammals.
 Young koalas are born in an embryonic form after a short gestation of around 35 days.

 The young joey develops in its mother’s pouch over the next six months.

 When it leaves the pouch to be weaned the joey is at approximately the same stage of development as many newly born placental mammals.

 The word marsupial comes from the Greek word marsupion which means “little purse”.